bjnortier/mesh-util/README.md

-# mesh-util
+# polygon-util
-Some mesh utilities
+Some polygon utilities